-Tired of all the museums in Amsterdam?
-Have you devoured all that the museums that the major cities have to offer?
+Tired of the museums in Amsterdam and devoured all that the museums in the other major cities have to offer?
 Don’t worry, the Netherlands is a small country, but Leiden has an abundance of culture and art to discover.

 We’ve come up with a list of no less than 14 museums you can visit to get your brains tingling with rich history, culture, and art.
 Without much further ado, here are the museums in Leiden you cannot miss out on!
-(Hint it’s also our home base.)
+(It’s also our home base.)

 14. Rijksmuseum Boerhaave